 Quality Standards & Testing

-Sub-bituminous coal provides a cost-effective, cleaner-burning, and operationally stable fuel solution for industries requiring consistent heat and steam generation.
-Its low sulfur content, moderate energy value, and excellent combustion behavior make it a preferred choice for power plants, cement kilns, boilers, and gasification projects worldwide.
+Sub-bituminous coal offers a cost-effective, environmentally friendlier, and operationally stable fuel solution for industries requiring consistent heat and steam generation.
+Its low sulfur content, moderate energy value, and excellent combustion behavior make it a preferred choice for power plants, cement kilns, boilers, and gasification projects, particularly in regions with tightening emission regulations.